-In response to the crisis provoked by the Covid-19 pandemic, U.S. banking regulators relaxed the supplementary leverage ratio (SLR) requirements.
-Jerome Powell, the Federal Reserve Chairman, emphasized that the SLR provision is straining banks' ability to handle large deposit inflows.
+In response to the crisis provoked by the Covid-19 pandemic, U.S. banking regulators relaxed the SLR requirement.
+Jerome Powell, the Federal Reserve Chairman, emphasized that the SLR is straining banks' ability to handle large deposit inflows.
 "Many, many bank regulators around the world have given leverage ratio relief," Powell said at a news conference following an FOMC meeting.
-"What it's doing is allowing [banks] to grow their balance sheet in a way that serves their customers."28
+"What it's doing is allowing [banks] to grow their balance sheet in a way that serves their customers."
 To shed light on this decision, we examine the effects of relaxing the SLR requirement on bank balance-sheet management and valuation.

-Relaxing the SLR stimulates lending immediately, but contrary to the conventional wisdom, it leads to less risk-taking over the long run.
-Relaxing the SLR also increases the deposit marginal q, helping the bank to absorb deposit influx like the one we saw during the Covid-19 pandemic.
-However, if the deposit influx lasts for a long period time, the deposit marginal q can fall below the level before the SLR is relaxed.
+Relaxing the SLR increases the deposit marginal q, helping the bank to absorb deposit influx like the one we saw during the Covid-19 pandemic.
+However, if the deposit influx sustains, the deposit marginal q can fall below the level prior to the relaxed SLR.